Photons x Force: Differentiable Radiation Pressure Modeling

-\paragraph{Design} We consider a \qty{600}{\kilo\gram} cube-shaped satellite with a surface area of \qty{50}{\meter\squared}, and ask what uniform reflectance it needs to reach a specified offset from its baseline trajectory.
+\mysubsection{Way-point intercept}{Approach} \myfigure{PointApproach}{Point Approach task (\refSec{Approach}): spacecraft of different reflectance (line type) accumulate different offsets from a target way-point (vertical) over time (horizontal).
+When optimized (solid line) the spacecraft reaches the way-point (distance zero at time zero).} \paragraph{Design} We consider a \qty{600}{\kilo\gram} cube-shaped satellite with a surface area of \qty{50}{\meter\squared}, and ask what uniform reflectance it needs to reach a specified offset from its baseline trajectory.
 The one-dimensional design space is the reflectance of all satellite faces.
 While we do not claim this exact configuration is practical, spacecraft materials with a range of reflectance values are readily available \citep{sheldahl2015red,reyes2018characterization}.

 \paragraph{Goal} Starting from initial conditions taken from SVN 67 ephemeris \citep{enge1994global}, the goal is to reach a target way-point defined in the local orbital frame relative to the baseline trajectory.
 We sample a random target offset on the order of meters yielding a 3D displacement of \qty{8.22}{\meter}.
 Simulation spans \qty{12}{\hour} (\qty{2880}{steps} of \qty{15}{\second}).
 No target velocity is specified; the spacecraft must pass through the way-point at the prescribed time with any velocity.
 This experiment is intentionally minimal and serves as a baseline, with subsequent sections increasing both design dimensionality and terminal constraints (\eg docking in \refSec{FormationFlight}).